Friedrich Wilhelm Joseph Schelling: Naturphilosophie

 The function of Schelling's Naturphilosophie is to exhibit the ideal as springing from the real.
 The change which experience brings before us leads to the conception of duality, the polar opposition through which nature expresses itself.
-The dynamic series of stages in nature are matter (as the equilibrium of the fundamental expansive) and contractive forces (light, with its subordinate processes of magnetism, electricity, and chemical action) and organism (with its component phases of reproduction, irritability and sensibility).
+The dynamic series of stages in nature are matter as the equilibrium of the fundamental expansive and contractive forces, light (with its subordinate processes of magnetism, electricity, and chemical action) and organism (with its component phases of reproduction, irritability and sensibility).

+Schelling initially adopted the concept of self-organization as Kant had developed it in his Critique of Judgment for the reproduction of organisms.
+However, Schelling extended this concept by the aspect of the original emergence of life as well as the emergence of new species and genera.
+He intended it to be a comprehensive theory of natural history that bears similarities to modern theories of self-organization.